terru3/spotify-project/README.md

 # Spotify Million Playlist Analysis

-This project aims to integrate Python and Neo4j to perform data preprocessing and PageRank analysis on a million user-curated Spotify playlists.
+This project aims to integrate Python and Neo4j to perform data preprocessing and PageRank analysis on the Million Playlist Dataset, consisting of
+1,000,000 user-curated playlists on Spotify.
 For more information on the dataset, please see below.

-# The Million Playlist Dataset
-(Documentation updated Aug 5, 2020)
+*(Documentation updated Aug 5, 2020)*

-The Million Playlist Dataset contains 1,000,000 playlists created by users on the Spotify platform.
-It can be used by researchers interested in exploring how to improve the music listening experience.

 ## What's in the Million Playlist Dataset (MPD)
 The MPD contains a million user-generated playlists.
 These playlists were created during the period of January 2010 through October 2017.